AakashKumarNain/gpt2_jax/README.md

 # gpt2_jax

-Implementation of GPT2 in JAX and Equinox
+This is a minimal implementation of GPT2 in JAX and Equinox, inspired by the Karpathy's GPT2 implementation